Estimation of Grouped Time-Varying Network Vector Autoregression Models: Introduction

-where $\widetilde{w}_{ij}=w_{ij}/n_i$ with $n_i=\sum_{j\neq i} w_{ij}$, $\beta_1$ and $\beta_2$ are unknown parameters, and $\varepsilon_t=(\varepsilon_{1,t},\cdots,\varepsilon_{N,t})^{^\intercal}$ is a sequence of independent and identically distributed (i.i.d.) error vectors.
+where $\widetilde{w}_{ij}=w_{ij}/n_i$ with $n_i=\sum_{j\neq i} w_{ij}$, $\beta_1$ and $\beta_2$ are unknown parameters, and $\varepsilon_t=(\varepsilon_{1,t},\cdots,\varepsilon_{N,t})^{^\intercal}$ is a sequence of independent and identically distributed (i.i.d.) random vectors.
 The above network VAR model formulation contains two regression components: $\beta_1 \sum_{j\neq i}\widetilde{w}_{ij}x_{j,t-1}$ and $\beta_2x_{i,t-1}$, corresponding to the network (cross-lag) and momentum (own-lag) effects, respectively. \cite{ZPLLW17} discuss stationarity conditions for an extended network VAR model with extra nodal effects, propose the least squares estimation method and derive the relevant asymptotic theory.
-Although the linear network VAR model is easy to interpret and implement, it may be invalid in empirical applications.
-In particular, there often exist two practical issues: (i) the stable network VAR model cannot capture smooth structural changes in the underlying data generating process over a long time span; and (ii) it is often too restrictive to impose the homogeneity assumption on the autoregression coefficients over $N$ nodes.
+Although the classic linear network VAR model is easy to interpret and implement, it may be invalid in empirical applications.
+In particular, there exist two practical issues: (i) the stable network VAR model cannot capture smooth structural changes in the underlying data generating process over a long time span; and (ii) it is often too restrictive to impose the homogeneity assumption on the autoregressive coefficients over $N$ nodes.
 Consequently, the homogenous linear network VAR (\ref{nVAR}) may suffer from the model misspecification problem, resulting in biased estimates, inaccurate forecast and misleading inference.
+There have been some attempts in recent years to address one of the aforementioned two issues.
+To incorporate structural changes in the autoregressive structures, \cite{Su16}, \cite{SM18}, \cite{Wu19}, \cite{CLLL23} and \cite{YSM24} extend the linear network VAR models, allowing the coefficients to vary smoothly over time or with a stationary index variable.
+On the other hand, to relax the homogeneity restriction in linear VAR models, \cite{YSM23, YSM24} introduce fully heterogenous network VAR models with the momentum and network spillover effects varying over nodes.
+However, the number of unknown coefficients in the latter models grow with the number of nodes, resulting in slow estimation convergence when the time span is not sufficiently long.

+This paper aims to jointly tackle the aforementioned two issues by introducing a general time-varying network VAR model framework satisfying a latent group structure, i.e., the time-varying network autoregressive relationships are invariant within a group of nodes, but change over different groups.
+The grouped time-varying network VAR model achieves a good balance between model flexibility and parsimony.
+It not only covers the homogenous network VAR models \citep{ZPLLW17, Wu19} as a special case, but also provides a more parsimonious model formulation than the fully heterogenous network VAR models \citep{YSM23, YSM24}, achieving dimension reduction in estimation and improving the subsequent out-of-sample forecasting performance.
+The main methodological and theoretical contributions of our paper with connection to the existing literature are summarized as follows.